Blend Your Data

 If your common dimensions do not share the same name, you can map the relationship between them manually.

 Select the secondary data source in the Secondary data source pane.
-Any existing, automatic relationships will be visible.
+Any existing, automatic blend relationships are visible (and can be deleted by hovering over the row and clicking the x).
 Select Custom in the relationships list, and then click Add.

 In the Add/Edit Field Mapping dialog box, do the following: